Intro

 - Since 1998: Reporting on Official Development Assistance (ODA) and other resource flows to developing countries by EU Member States that are members to the OECD under the OECD Development Assistance Committee (DAC) [3].
 These data are collected in the OECD Creditor Reporting System (CRS) database.
 For the purpose of assisting OECD members in their preparation of National Communications or National Reports to the Rio Conventions, in 1998 the OECD DAC introduced the so-called “Rio markers” to identify activities that mainstream the Conventions’ objectives, including climate change, into development co-operation.
 In their reporting, DAC members are requested to indicate for each development finance activity whether the activity targets the objectives of the Rio conventions on the basis of a three-value scoring system [4].

-- Coming up: Reporting under the support-related provisions of the Enhanced Transparency Framework under the Paris Agreement [5], covering the information on financial, technology development and transfer and capacity building support provided and mobilised by developed countries.
-This information is to be reported from 2024 onwards in Biennial Transparency Reports, which are going to replace reporting through Biennial Reports to the UNFCCC.
+- Starting in 2024: Reporting under the support-related provisions of the Enhanced Transparency Framework under the Paris Agreement [5], covering the information on financial, technology development and transfer and capacity building support provided and mobilised by developed countries.
+This information is reported in Biennial Transparency Reports, which replace reporting through Biennial Reports to the UNFCCC.

-[1] This figure includes EU 4.03 billion from the EU budget and the European Development Fund and EUR 2.52 billion from the European Investment Bank.
+[1] This figure is based on total bilateral support committed plus total multilateral support provided in 2023 and includes EU 3.18 billion from the EU budget and the European Development Fund and EUR 2.60 billion from the European Investment Bank.

-[2] Between 2013 and 2020, Member States were obliged to report on support provided to developing countries under Article 16 of the Monitoring Mechanism Regulation (MMR), following the format for reporting as agreed under the UNFCCC (Common Tabular Format (CTF) for Biennial Reports established by decision 19/CP.18 - Decision 19/CP.18 on a Common tabular format for “UNFCCC biennial reporting guidelines for developed country Parties” contained in FCCC/CP/2012/8/Add.3, p.
-3.
+[2] Between 2013 and 2020, Member States were obliged to report on support provided to developing countries under Article 16 of the Monitoring Mechanism Regulation (MMR), following the format for reporting as agreed under the UNFCCC.

 [3] Bulgaria, Croatia, Cyprus and Romania are not part of the OECD.